 But I’ve said before, and I’ll say it again: theme is well and good, but it’s for naught (or for much less) if the film around it is poorly constructed.
-It’s so thankful then that The Babadook is exceedingly well constructed at a bare bones level, in much the same way that The Conjuring was last year, although, to be honest, I’ll hazard that The Babadook threatens something even better.
+It’s so thankful then that The Babadook is exceedingly well constructed at a bare-bones level.
 First we have the dreary, lived-in mise-en-scene which gives us a sense of mundane reality the film quickly gets to work invading and eventually shattering.
 In particular, the children’s book that signals the Babadook’s arrival is just about the scariest thing I’ve seen in a film in ages, with a blood-red cover that implies a fleshy creation and pierces the brown, gray, earthen tones of the film’s drained reality.
 The inside, all charcoal blacks and white, is even worse.
 Then there’s the sound, the ever-underappreciated backbone of horror, which is set to kill; the angular warbles, demented howls, and wonderfully present everyday sounds rendered so punishing it hurts are undeniably the film’s best feature.
 And the Babadook himself, a wonderfully amorphous pale shriek of a figure who exists to frighten.
 If horror is derived first and foremost through images and sounds that create unease, The Babadook is the best combination of those two features for that one purpose in a long, long time.

 The Babadook is, in short, a beguiling film that is wholly, bone-chillingly effective with a well of material that should have been long dry by now.
 Horror as an explicit manifestation of human trauma is old hat, but it’s been many years (perhaps since The Descent) since a film has explored similar material as effectively.
 Good horror movies in recent years have often been accompanied by heavy strains of irony and camp, but The Babadook is something much more direct and unsettling: completely straight-faced.
 It’s proud that it’s out to scare and doesn’t want to dilute it with anything that could muddy the waters.
 Jennifer Kent looks to have a promising career ahead of her, horror genre or not.
 For the sake of a good scare, I hope she stays true to her roots.